LostInBrittany/polymer-beers/step-01/README.md

 ## The structure of the app ##

-As you can see, the `app` directory have several sub-directories:
+As you can see, the `app` folder have several sub-folders:

+* `css`: the stylesheets for the app.
+* `elements`: here you will find the definition of the custom Polymer elements used in the tutorial

+And a `data` folder to serve the static data (that would be replaced by a REST entrypoint in a real world application), with a sub-folder:

 * `beers`: a service endpoint with all the information about our beer collection.
 It will be used in the later steps of the tutorial.
-* `css`: the stylesheets for the app.
-* `elements`: here you will find the definition of the custom Polymer elements used in the tutorial

 ## Dependencies